samrajan97/Geographical-variation-in-parental-calls-contextually-shapes-nestling-songbird-responses-/README.md

 # Geographic_variation_calls_nestling_responses

 # Overview
-This repository hosts the code and data required to replicate the results in the MS 'To be or not to be alarmed?
-Pied flycatcher nestlings show context-dependent discrimination of within-species call variation'
+This repository hosts the code and data required to replicate the results in the MS 'Geographical variation in parental calls contextually shapes nestling songbird responses'

 ## Table of Contents
 - [Data and File overview](#data-and-file-overview)